Hunintuitive/hunintuitive.github.io/content/en/post/realfood/index.md

 **Instead of these, consume as much as possible:**

-   - whole grains less often - because of their allergenic properties
    - healthy fats such as butter, tallow, other animal fats, coconut oil, olive oil
    - regular green leafy, colourful, cruciferous vegetables and seasonal fruits in moderation
    - naturally reared meat, fish, eggs, innards, which are excellent sources of protein